 ‘“[A] house of prayer, not the house of talking, of walking, of brawling”: Unruly Church Services in Early Modern England’, intended for the North West Early Modern Seminar series (Venue TBA), 2018-19.

-Co-editing with Prof Elizabeth Clarke: Re-Forming Reformation Piety: Devotional Writing in Print and Manuscript in Early Modern England (submitted for consideration to Manchester University Press).
+Co-editing with Elizabeth Clarke: People and Piety: Devotional Writing in Print and Manuscript in Early Modern England (under contract with Manchester University Press, forthcoming 2019).

-Co-editing with Dr Iman Sheeha: Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England (intended as a special edition for the Early Modern Literary Studies Journal).
+Co-editing with Iman Sheeha: Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England (a special issue for the Early Modern Literary Studies Journal, forthcoming 2019).

 ‘God’s "house” is “not the house of talking, of walking, of brawling, of minstrelsy": Distractions during Sermons in the Early Modern Church’, Early Modern Sermons: Performances and Afterlives, (University of Sheffield), 2018.